authorlauren/Expereince/README.md

 # Salesforce Experience Site SignUp and Login page

 This file contains the code for the experience cloud site in Visualforce and Apex code.
-In the section of the code where a new user is created make sure you select the change it to the profile you would like to use in Salesforce
+In the section of the code where a new user is created make sure you change the profile to the  profile you would like to use in Salesforce.

+## How it works?
+It only works for experience cloud site in Salesforce.

-## How Do You Plan to Deploy Your Changes?
+## How to Integrate with Digital Experience Site

-Do you want to deploy a set of changes, or create a self-contained application?
-Choose a [development model](https://developer.salesforce.com/tools/vscode/en/user-guide/development-models).

-## Configure Your Salesforce DX Project

-The `sfdx-project.json` file contains useful configuration information for your project.
-See [Salesforce DX Project Configuration](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_config.htm) in the _Salesforce DX Developer Guide_ for details about this file.
+Go to Setup and navigate to Digital Experiences > All Sites.
+Click on your site workspace and go to Administration > Login & Registration.
+Set the Registration Page Type to Custom Visualforce.
+Specify the name of your Visualforce page in the Login Page field.
+(Either the SignUp or Login depending on the one you want to display first)